 Hydro Power

 Minnesota has very favorable laws when it comes to off-grid micro-hydro systems.
-No permit is required for systems that produce less than 100kW of power, so long as they don’t pose a safety threat or are detrimental to wildlife.
+No permit is required for systems that produce less than 100kW of power so long as they don’t pose a safety threat or harm wildlife.

 Also Read: